Batman's Enemies: A Complete Guide to Gotham's Legendary Villains

 The Mad Scientist

-📖 Read the analysis →Harley Quinn
+📖 Read analysis →Harley Quinn

 The Joker's Former Psychiatrist